AckerlyXu/heima/articles/storage/storage-e2e-troubleshooting.md

 ![Azure Storage View Layout](./media/storage-e2e-troubleshooting/view-layout-client-request-id-module.png)

+>[!NOTE]
->[AZURE.NOTE] Different log files have different columns, so when data from multiple log files is displayed in the Analysis Grid, some columns may not contain any data for a given row.
+> Different log files have different columns, so when data from multiple log files is displayed in the Analysis Grid, some columns may not contain any data for a given row.
 For example, in the picture above, the client log rows do not show any data for the **Timestamp**, **TimeElapsed**, **Source**, and **Destination** columns, because these columns do not exist in the client log, but do exist in the network trace.
 Similarly, the **Timestamp** column displays timestamp data from the server log, but no data is displayed for the **TimeElapsed**, **Source**, and **Destination** columns, which are not part of the server log.

 In addition to using the Azure Storage view layouts, you can also define and save your own view layouts.
 You can select other desired fields for grouping data and save the grouping as part of your custom layout as well.